cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

     --node "tcp://node-carol:26657"
 ```

-Still returns:
+This still returns:

 ```txt
 Error: rpc error: code = Unknown desc = unknown query path: unknown request
 ```

-You can verify with Cosmosvisor too that it is now running v1.1:
+You can also verify with Cosmosvisor that it is now running v1.1:

 ```sh
 $ docker exec -it node-carol \
     ls -l /root/.checkers-upgrade/cosmovisor/current
 ```

-Should return:
+This should return:

 ```txt
 ... /root/.checkers-upgrade/cosmovisor/current -> /root/.checkers-upgrade/cosmovisor/upgrade/v1tov1_1